apisearch-io/docs/src/content/api-client/query.md

 The fourth option is the important one.
 Is an array of ranges, and each range is defined that way, separated by the string `..`.

-By default, a range is defined as Filter::AT_LEAST_ONE, so in that case, each option adds results to the final set.
+By default, a range is defined as `AT_LEAST_ONE`, so in that case, each option adds results to the final set.
 We can change the behavior by changing the fifth parameter, and we can disable the auto-generated aggregation by changing the sixth one.